grimm-co/killerbeez/IPT.md

 Processor Trace to provide an efficient way to trace the execution of a processor.
-In order to reduce the overhead and increase the speed of tracing, IPT records as little information is possible, while still allowing for an exact trace of execution to be determined.
+In order to reduce the overhead and increase the speed of tracing, IPT records as little information is possible, while still allowing for an exact trace of execution to be obtained.

 IPT works by recording packets which detail the execution trace in memory.
 IPT can be configured to limit packet generation based on the address of the